 Deep breathing exercises for anxiety 2: Humming breath

 This breathing technique is a bit like mindfulness meditation in the sense that you focus absolutely on your breathing while doing it.
 You’ll also be humming quietly.
 This is one of best breathing techniques for anxiety relief.
-Remember to try it now while reading the instructions.

 - Stand or sit with good posture, relaxed jaw, relaxed shoulder, relaxed knees.